TheOlajide/The-Analytics-Hackaton-2025/readme.md

 git clone https://github.com/TheOlajide/The-Analytics-Hackaton-2025.git

+2. Run the [pandas_code](scripts\read_data.py) to obtain the needed tables into your local computer.

-2. Open the SQL [scripts](scripts/) to explore or run queries against your AdventureWorks database.
+3. Open the SQL [scripts](scripts/queries.sql) to explore or run queries against your AdventureWorks database.

-3. Open the [.pbix](report/Olajide_Abdullateef_Analytics_Hackaton_Powerbi_Report.pbix) file in Power BI Desktop to view or customize the dashboard.
+4. Open the [.pbix](report/Olajide_Abdullateef_Analytics_Hackaton_Powerbi_Report.pbix) file in Power BI Desktop to view or customize the dashboard.

-4. Open [project_report](report/Olajide_Abdullateef_Analytics_Hackaton_Project_Report.pdf) file in the report folder to read full report on this project.
+5. Open [project_report](report/Olajide_Abdullateef_Analytics_Hackaton_Project_Report.pdf) file in the report folder to read full report on this project.